SWolfSec/SwolfSec.github.io/_posts/2023-09-28-Kerberos-PW.md

 ![ticketrenew4770](https://swolfsec.github.io/assets/img/13_TicketRenewal4770.PNG){: .mx-auto.d-block :}

 The first screenshot above shows the same **renewal** expiry as the original Kerberos Ticket request, but has a new validity start/expiry period.
+The start/expiry times match the minutes / seconds on the 4770 event log. (klist time - 02:01:55 -- Event Log time - 11:01:55).
 With the renewed ticket and the password reset, a final secretsdump against the Domain Controller shows the attacker's Kerberos Ticket is still valid.
-The start/expiry times match the minutes / seconds on the 4770 event log. (klist time - 02:01:55 -- Event Log time - 11:01:55)

 ![secrestdump](https://swolfsec.github.io/assets/img/12_secretsdumpafterrenewal.PNG){: .mx-auto.d-block :}